 omputer maintenance programs. like everything else, range from sorrowful to superb.
 Committing your facility to the former is like shooting yourself in the foot.
 Ask someone who has done one or the other; they'll confirm how painful and expensive either one is.

 In the course of sorting through vendors' literature and demos. we heard a lot of them singing their product's praise.
-Ordinarily, we'd dissect these programs, evaluate their features, analyze their claims, weigh their value, and balance all this against their cost.
-But that's neither fair nor feasible.

 WORK ORDER